-- e) Adjust current knobs (knobs 4 or 5) to slightly above zero so that CV indicator light is on, and set voltage (knobs 6 and 7) to the desired output voltage. - f) Connect the external load to the output terminals.
-Make sure both "+" and "-" terminals are connected correctly.
-For output more than 10A, you must use the rear terminals. - g) Turn the current knobs to maximum to ensure that the power supply stays in CV mode.
-If it's necessary to limit the current while operating in the CV mode, follow section 3-4 first to set the current limit. - h) Once finished, turn the current down to < 1A, disconnect the load, and then turn off the power supply.
+e) Adjust current knobs (knobs 3 or 4) to slightly above zero so that CV indicator light is on, and set voltage f) Connect the external load to the output terminals.
+Make sure both "+" and "-" terminals are connected correctly.For output more than 10A, you must use the rear terminals.

+(knobs 12 and 13) to the desired output voltage.

+g) Turn the current knob to maximum to ensure that the power supply stays in CV mode.
+If it's necessary to limit the current while operating in the CV mode, follow 3-4 first to set the current limit.

+h) Once finished, turn the current down to < 1A, disconnect the load, and then turn off the power supply.